 Sleep functions essentially as an antioxidant for the brain.
 The antioxidant mechanisms in the body increase in efficiency and the formation of free radicals that cause inflammation are reduced in sleep.
 6

 Sleep curtailment can also lead to increased intake of calories.
-This can disrupt the function of the mitochondria as calorie restriction is necessary for
+This can disrupt the function of the mitochondria as calorie restriction is necessary for its optimal health.
+Ensuring regular sleep routines helps achieve increased energy and lets the brain be alert after rest.
+Inadequate sleep can also cause obesity and lead to inflammation.7

 So, refill your energy powerhouses with a balanced, nutritious, antioxidant, and anti-inflammatory diet rich in veggies, fruits, meat, herbs, green foods, and spices.
 Follow exercise routines and stress relaxation techniques for a healthy lifespan and longevity.
 Retire to bed early and have a good night’s sleep to wake up fresh and rejuvenated with new energy to face the day’s demands.